FtmsdtHosseini/IDPL-PFOD/README.md

  + [IDPL website]

 **Notes:**
- + *IDPL is abbreviation of “Intelligent Data Processing Laboratory”.*
+ + *IDPL stands for “Intelligent Data Processing Laboratory”.*

- + *PrFOD is abbreviation of “ Printed Farsi OCR Dataset”.*
+ + *PrFOD stands for “Printed Farsi OCR Dataset”.*

 ## IDPL-PrFOD Description
 IDPL-PrFOD:
 + Is an artificial image dataset of printed Farsi text.

-+ Has 30,138 images in **tif** format, each image containing a line of real Farsi text.
++ Has 30,138 images in **tif** format, and each image contains a line of real Farsi text.

 + The dimensions of the images are 700 x 50 pixels.

 + 50% of the images are generated with a Plain white background, 40% with a noisy background and 10% with a texture background.

-+ To increase the similarity of images with real images, we have added distortion and blur to 10% of the total images.
++ To increase the similarity of images with real images,some distortion and blur is added to 10% of the total images.
+More precisely, we have:
-  + 4% sloping distortion.
+  + 4% sloping distortion,

-  + 1% sinewave distortion.
+  + 1% sinewave distortion,

-  + 3% blur.
+  + 3% blur,

   + 2% both blur and one type of distortion.